Triangulation (psychology): The Perverse Triangle

 The Perverse Triangle was first described in 1977 by Jay Haley as a triangle where two people who are on different hierarchical or generational levels form a coalition against a third person (e.g., "a covert alliance between a parent and a child, who band together to undermine the other parent's power and authority".)
 The perverse triangle concept has been widely discussed in professional literature.
 Bowen called it the pathological triangle, while Minuchin called it the rigid triangle.
 For example, a parent and child can align against the other parent but not admit to it, to form a cross-generational coalition.
 These are harmful to children.

 Child development

 In the field of psychology, triangulations are necessary steps in the child's development.
 When a two-party relationship is opened up by a third party, a new form of relationship emerges and the child gains new mental abilities.
-The concept was introduced in 1971 by the Swiss psychiatrist Dr. Ernst L. Abelin, especially as 'early triangulation', to describe the transitions in psychoanalytic object relations theory and parent-child relationship in the age of 18 months.
+The concept was introduced in 1971 by the Swiss psychiatrist Ernst L. Abelin, especially as 'early triangulation', to describe the transitions in psychoanalytic object relations theory and parent-child relationship in the age of 18 months.
 In this presentation, the mother is the early caregiver with a nearly "symbiotic" relationship to the child, and the father lures the child away to the outside world, resulting in the father being the third party.
 Abelin later developed an 'organizer- and triangulation-model', in which he based the whole human mental and psychic development on several steps of triangulation.